kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

         wsl --set-default-version 2

+    The WSL2 is enabled when you see a message

+        For information on key differences with WSL 2 please visit https://aka.ms/wsl2 The operation completed successfully.

     If you get an error message saying

         Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS.